 Olan said, “Aw c’mon, Bill, that isn’t right.”

-Bill called Olan a fag.
-Olan the hugger ho-hummed.
+Bill called Olan a f-g.
+Olan the hugger ho-hummed and danced around the swelling conflict evangelically.
 I remained silent and let my silence put Bill on edge.
-I didn't care.
-I was tired and overwhelmed.
+I didn’t care.
+I was tired and overwhelmed and losing my ability to tip toe around Bill’s semi-truck sized ego.